 14. Taper Your Sides

-If you like looks with lots of edge, tapering your afro at the sides gives it an undercut kind of effect.
-To get the look, ask your stylist to carefully buzz the sides of your afro, giving your cut a fresh and cool feel.
-When it comes to styling this look, it’s important to note that this high impact cut kind of cut usually requires minimal to no styling.
+If you like looks with lots of edge, then tapering your afro at the sides is the best look for you.
+To get the look, ask your stylist to carefully buzz the sides of your afro.
+This will give your cut a fresh and cool feel.
+But when it comes to styling this look, it’s important to note that this high impact cut kind of cut usually requires minimal to no styling.

 15. Floral Afro

 Elevate your afro with some flowers this season.
 Photo credit: Verity Jane Smith

 Enhance your afro this season with some gorgeous flowers!
 Check out how to nail this look in our floral afro hair tutorial!

 16. Space Puffs

 We just love it when some of our favorite hairstyles get a modern update, such as in the case of these fun space puffs.
 Most importantly, you can sport this look to work, brunch or post-workout as you embrace a carefree style on your afro.
 Check out how to master this style in our space puffs tutorial.